- Reciprocal Playing Policies

 Cell phones are permitted on ClubLink courses and in clubhouses.
 Members and Guests are encouraged to exercise discretion of use such that golfing/dining experiences are not diminished for other Members and Guests.

 Always check in with the Golf Shop prior to using practice facilities.
 Always obey signage stay within teeing ground space provided and only hit in the direction of provided target areas.

-Members are expected to enter their scores on the day of play for each round in the Golf Shop Handicap computer or via the GAO web site to keep their handicap current.
-If there are questions regarding scoring or the rules of golf, please see the Professional Staff at the club for assistance.
+Members are expected to enter their scores in the Golf Canada website/app on the day of play for each round.
+If there are questions regarding scoring or the rules of golf, please visit www.golfcanada.ca or contact a member of the Professional Staff at the club for assistance.

 - HOLE-IN-ONE PROGRAM

 All ClubLink Members and their guests who score a hole-in-one on a ClubLink course will receive a momento commemorating their accomplishment.
 Additionally, should a member be the individual that scored a Hole-In-One, the Hole-In-One Program will underwrite the cost of celebratory cocktails at the 19th hole for those who witnessed the ace along with other Members and guests around to share in the celebration.
 Drinks will be available in the clubhouse for one hour following completion of the round played by the golfer who scored the ace.
 If it is the guest that scores the ace, 1 round of celebratory cocktails will be provided to the golfers in the group playing with the guest that scored the ace only.
 Each member will pay into the program with $15.00 added to their annual dues statement.

 - Food and Beverage Minimum Policies